Inicio/Los Andes/Pico Bolívar — Ruta Weiss

 From Mérida Teleférico (Mukumbarí) · Cable car to Pico Espejo at 4,765m

 The fast approach.
 The cable car handles 3,188m of elevation gain.
 From Pico Espejo station, traverse the ridgeline to establish high camp.
-Book tickets in advance — mountaineering parties need early departures.
+Book tickets in advance so mountaineering parties can take early departures.

 Getting There